sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 The component principles are like the SOLID principles, but at a larger scale.
 They tell us how to build software systems out of smaller components.

-This is the real meat of the Clean Architecture book.

 ### Component Cohesion

 These principles guide how to decide which classes should be included in which components.